Specific minimum requirements

-Applications will open in late September 2016.
+Admissions will open in late September and close on 31 May.
 As demand for places is likely to be strong, we recommend you apply as early as possible.
-Early application also helps to assist with college placement and visa applications.
+Early application also helps to assist with College placement and visa applications.
 Some scholarships also require applications to be submitted by earlier deadlines.

 Application submissions for the Master of Finance programme will be accepted for consideration until all the available places are filled, provided they meet the required criteria.
-We will not accept any applications after 31 May 2017.
-All three references must also be received by the deadline of 31 May 2016.
+We will not accept any applications after 31 May.
+All three of your references must also be received by this deadline.

 Is there an application fee?